How long does it take for my glasses to be ready?

 I don’t have insurance, what kind of specials are you running?

-We are always running some sort of special here at Merrimack Vision Care.
+We are always running some sort of special here at MVC Eye Care.
 Please call the office to find out what sale we are having at any given time.

 Will my insurance cover the Optomap retinal image or contact lens fitting and evaluation?